nikhilch23/git_github/3. Git install/README.md

 ## Windows:

-  Go to this webpage :   http://www.git-scm.com
+  Go to this website :   http://www.git-scm.com

 ## Linux

 1. Check git --version
-2. If the version shows, you have git installed on your computer, else follow the instructions.
+2. If you get a valid version number, you have git already installed on your computer, else follow the instructions.

 ### Git and GitHub difference.

-* Git is a software.
+* Git is a DVCS.
-* Github is an agency who manages git.
+* GitHub hosts a large number of OS projects that are tracked using git.
+Even git itself.

-### Make your github account now.
+### Make your GitHub account now.

 ### Services which GitHub provides:

 1. GitHub student pack.
-(Use your institute id card for the same)
+(Use your institute mail id to sign up)
 2. GitHub pages.

-### Starting with Git:
+### Starting with git:

-1. After the git is installed: Check this command `git --version`
+1. You can verify your git installation correctly by printing it's version number.
+Check this command `git --version`

-2. Write the following commands on terminal.
+2. After you've installed git properly, it's time to set some variables for the git configuration.
+You've to do this only once.
+Follow the commands on terminal.

-	* `git config --global user.name "Nikhil"`
+	* `git config --global user.name "ABC"`
-	* `git config --global user.email "nik.ch.23@gmail.com"`
+	* `git config --global user.email "abc.iitkgp@gmail.com"`
 	* `git config --global http.proxy http://172.16.2.30:8080`      // Setting system.proxy in git

-3. Now check `git config --list`
+3. Now check `git config --list` to know you've set the variables correctly.

-Congratulations, you have git up and running on your computer.
-Let's move on to start lesrning git.
+Congratulations, you've git up and running on your computer.
+Now, it's time to start learning git.